BruceArmstrong007/Chat-Application-Monolithic/README.md

   Realtime contact updates (get notified when a user sent a invite), <br />
   Add/Update profile picture, name or even bio (in progress), <br />
   Can reset password in settings. <br />

+# Images
+  App images are in the image directory, <br />

 # Prerequisite
   Docker/Docker-Desktop